 In most instances where you select to review a match in detail, each suspect source listing should also provide you with the opportunity to view the original document via a hyperlink.

 As you review the Paper Text section of the report, you should notice that blocks or chunks of your draft have been quarantined from the rest of your essay.
 These portions of the text have been color-coded (and number-coded) to match the sources on the right.
-This system should help to identify specific instances of plagiarism, if, in fact, plagiarism exists in the document.

-It is now your responsibility (with available help from your instructor, advisor, or the Writing Center) to examine the academic integrity of each one of these instances.
 You should compare your writing with the source material Turnitin has identified.
 Is the highlighted portion of your work cited appropriately?
 Is it paraphrased correctly?
 Is it in your own words?
 Have you referenced material that you’ve actually read?
 Have you cited your secondary sources appropriately?

-You may wish to download a hard copy of your report to submit to your instructor or save for your records.
 To download the report, select the "download" printer option in the lower left corner of the report.

 After ensuring that your pop-up blocker is disabled, you will be prompted with a series of messages to confirm your download.
 The default file to save to your computer will be in PDF format.
 Click on the printer icon and select the option to print to a PDF file; your document can then be saved to your desktop and attached to emails as needed.